About road tolls in Norway

 for other purposes, such as strengthening public transport in cities.

 At the start of 2021, there were 62 different toll road projects that collected tolls at 332 toll stations, with a total of

 around 700 toll collection lanes, in addition to toll collection on four ferry connections.

 Toll road companies

-All toll roads in Norway have a toll road company who is responsible for the financing of the road project.
+All toll roads in Norway have a toll charger who is responsible for the financing of the road project.
 The right to demand

 payment of toll charges is granted when the toll charge agreement is entered into with Statens vegvesen [Norwegian Public